 Process Flow of Metal Powder Injection Molding

-Metal injection molding (MIM) is a kind of molding method in which the plasticized mixture of metal powder and its binder is injected into the mold.
-MIM process is divided into four processing steps (mixing, molding, degreasing and sintering) to realize the production of parts, and the surface treatment is determined according to the product characteristics.
-The specific process flow is as follows:
+Metal injection molding (MIM) is a molding method in which the plasticized mixture of metal powder and its binder is injected into the mold.
+MIM process is divided into four processing steps (mixing, molding, degreasing, and sintering) to realize the production of parts, and the surface treatment is determined according to the product characteristics.
+The specific process flow is as follows::

 Debinding is the process of removing the binder from the molded parts.
 This process is usually done in several steps.
 Most of the binder is removed before sintering, and the residual part can support the parts to enter the sintering furnace.
-Degreasing can be accomplished by a variety of methods, the most commonly used is solvent extraction.
-The degreased parts are semi permeable and the residual binder is easy to volatilize during sintering.
+A variety of methods can accomplish degreasing, and the most commonly used is solvent extraction.
+The degreased parts are semi-permeable, and the residual binder is easy to volatilize during sintering.

-The degreased parts are put into the furnace controlled by high temperature and high pressure.
-The part is slowly heated under the protection of gas to remove the residual adhesive.
+The degreased parts are put into the furnace controlled via high temperature and high pressure.
+The parts are slowly heated under the protection of gas to remove the residual adhesive.
 After the binder is completely removed, the component is heated to a high temperature, and the voids between the particles disappear due to the fusion of the particles.
 The component is directionally shrunk to its design size and transformed into a dense solid.
 For most materials, the typical sintering density is more than 97% theoretically.
-The high sintering density makes the properties of products similar to those of forging materials.
+The high sintering density makes the properties of products similar to forging materials.

 According to the specific requirements, some parts may need surface treatment after sintering.
 Heat treatment can improve the physical properties of metals.
-Electroplating and coating can be applied to high density materials.
-Provide welding or cooling treatment technology.
+Electroplating and coating can be applied to high-density materials.

-AEM Deposition, as a professional metal powder supplier, can provide all kinds of metal powder for MIM process.
+As a professional metal powder supplier, AEM Deposition provides all kinds of metal powder for the MIM process.
 Such as chromium powder, molybdenum powder, hafnium powder, zirconium powder, titanium powder and so on.
 The details are as follows: